edgewoodsoftware/bellsoft-liberica-openjdk-debian-awscli/README.md

-# bellsoft-liberica-openjdk-debian-awscli
+# Bellsoft Liberica OpenJDK 17 / Docker / AWS CLI

-Docker Image with Docker / BellSoft Liberica OpenJDK 17 / AWS CLI v2
+This docker image is used for build processes in GitLab that need Java 17, Docker, and the AWS CLI v2.